AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/caching.md

 When MSAL Node acquires a token, it caches it in memory for future usage.
 MSAL Node manages the token lifetime and refreshing for you.
 APIs like `acquireTokenSilent()` retrieves access tokens from the cache for a given account:

+> :information_source: MSAL does not expose refresh tokens for security reasons.
+Refresh tokens are cached like other types of tokens, but you should not build logic around them.
+Instead, use the appropriate `acquireToken*` API to obtain access tokens, and MSAL will ensure they are renewed if necessary.

 ```javascript
 const msal = require('@azure/msal-node');